arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/web-ble-dashboard/content.md

 ***For this feature to work, make sure that WebBLE is both supported and enabled!
 In Google Chrome go to <chrome://flags> and enable "Experimental Web Platform features".
 Check the website [compatibility list](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API#browser_compatibility) to confirm that your browser supports this feature***

 Once it is connected, the button will change its color to green, and the graphs will start to show data in real time.
-You will be able to verify its operation by trying out following actions:
+You will be able to verify its operation by trying out the following actions:

 - Try to rotate the board and see the 3D model of the board spin.